TegarMLN04/TegarMLN04/README.md

 ###

-<p align="left">I am interested in learning a lot of things related to technology especially Website, Database, and Internet of Things</p>
+<p align="left">I'm interested in learning a lot of things related to technology especially Website, Database, and Internet of Things</p>

 - 🌱 I’m currently learning **HTML, CSS, JAVASCRIPT**
 - 📫 How to reach me **tegarmaulana1401@gmail.com**